madhur328/open-api-swagger/README.md

-Creates Interactive Documentation compliant with open-api specs for your api using open-api-swagger
+Creates Interactive Documentation compliant with open-api specs for your Api

 # svelte app